FaisalAlsaadi/conky-theme-with-prayer-times/README.md

-This is a fork of the very nice and clean Slate theme found here https://github.com/CrispyKSP/slate-conky-theme Added some sections, such as:
+This is a fork of the very nice and clean Slate theme for conky found here https://github.com/CrispyKSP/slate-conky-theme Added some sections, such as:
 - prayer times (requires editing the prayer.sh script for your own location using the Aladhan API)
 - weather (requires a Openweather API key to put into the weather.sh script, it is free and requires that you make with an account)